ncatlab/nlab-content/pages/5/4/2/0/245/content.md

 Someone please put these diagrams in here!

-More tersely, we can define a braided monoidal category to be a [[tricategory]] with one object.
+More tersely, we could define a braided monoidal category to be a [[tricategory]] with one object and one 1-cell.
+However, unlike the definition of a monoidal category as a [[bicategory]] with one object, this identification is not trivial; a doubly-degenerate tricategory is literally a category with two monoidal structures that interchange up to isomorphism.
+It requires the [[Eckmann-Hilton argument]] to deduce an equivalence with braided monoidal categories.

 #Basic Facts#